Sanjjana

-Archana Manohar Galrani, known mononymously and professionally credited as Sanjjana, is an Indian actress who made her film debut in the 2005 Telugu film Soggadu.
+Archana Manohar Galrani (Mahira Pasha), known by her stage name as Sanjjana, is an Indian actress who predominantly works in Kannada and Telugu films.
+She made her film debut in the 2005 Telugu film Soggadu.
 She is known for her role in the Kannada film Ganda Hendathi (2006).
 She played a supporting role in the 2008 Telugu film Bujjigadu starring Prabhas.
 In 2017, she played Chandri in the Kannada crime drama Dandupalya 2.
+In 2025 she participated as a contestant in Telugu reality show Bigg Boss 9 and finished as 4th runner-up of the show.

 Early life

 She was born as Archana Manohar Galrani in Bangalore and is the elder daughter of Manohar and Reshma Galrani who are of Sindhi ancestry.
 She has a younger sister, Nikki Galrani who is also an actress.

 She appeared on a Fastrack advertisement with John Abraham.